fdileta/gitlab-dbt-project/transform/snowflake-dbt/models/common/common_columns.md

 {% docs is_program_subscription %}

-Boolean flag set to True if the subscription is under an EDU or OSS Program
+Boolean flag set to True if the subscription is under an EDU or OSS Program.
+This is defined as `IFF(product_rate_plan_name ILIKE ANY ('%edu%', '%oss%'), TRUE, FALSE)`

 {% enddocs %}